 Background

 In a world driven by technology, we are witnessing a major transition in the way that central banks, financial institutions, and end users conduct financial transactions.
 The advent of SWIFT in the late 1970s enabled and facilitated a great rise in cross border, bank-to-bank, financial transactions which now run into trillions of dollars every day.
 This cross-border payment set-up, although revolutionary at the time, is not compatible with the rapid changes being brought about by the evolution of the finance industry.
 Innovations in FinTech, digital currencies and decentralised finance demand a new standard for transactions and payments, one which is faster, safer and programmable.
+The rapid transformation of the payment industry presents businesses with new opportunities to assist their customers in their payment journeys and improve client experience by offering instant and efficient payment services at a low cost.
+Beyond serving as trusted custodians in the case of commercial banks, financial institutions and regulated fintechs will play a key role in the future of digital payments from facilitating the distribution of CBDCs to reducing settlement risks.

 Cross-border transactions today represent 15-20% of total e-commerce activity and this share is expected to grow substantially in the coming years.
 Annual remittances have exceeded US $700 Billion in recent years and, whilst there is a short term drop in international travel due to the pandemic, international migration and travel have grown by 53% in the last decade, placing further demand on cross-border payment infrastructures.

 Cross-border payments today are subject to slow processing and high costs due to the fragmented nature of the international bank accounts system.
-The payments are routed through chains of correspondent banks using manual processes and decades’ old legacy systems, each link creating significant delays, inefficiencies and added costs.

-Fees average 7% for cross border remittances, with inter-bank fees reaching over 11% in some cases.
-Fintechs and Additionally, both businesses and individuals have only limited transparency of the full fee and transaction timelines.
-This makes cash-flow management cumbersome and increases the level of unpredictability related to the sending and receipt of payments.
+With the rise of digital currencies, correspondent banks will have to adapt their operating processes to serve a new generation of digital customers, who expect instant, automated, and secure payment methods.

+Fees average 7% for cross border remittances.
+Businesses with the right partners have the opportunity to charge a fraction of these fees leveraging distributed ledger technologies and smart contracts to enhance their customers’ understanding of the payments journey.
+Banks are creating innovative business models to stay relevant in the digital era.
+Additionally, commercial banks have the opportunity to enhance transparency across the payment supply chain and reduce transaction settlement time with the right technologies to enhance their customer’s experience. .
 The rise of the smartphone has brought about an exponential increase in mobile payments globally.
 FinTech firms are disrupting the traditional market, utilising digital technologies to lower costs and increase the speed of transactions.
 The increasing popularity of wearable technologies and hands-off payments (further bolstered by an increased focus on hygiene during the Covid-19 pandemic) is expected to contribute to an increase in the number of people favouring the use of digital payment methods over physical cash.
 The move from cash to cashless is expected to become omnipresent for consumers everywhere in a few years’ time.
 Four in five (83%) Europeans say (to varying degrees) that they use cash less since they have started to use contactless payments, illustrating how technology is influencing behaviour .
 In the UK, usage of cash dropped from 63% in 2006 to 28% in 2018.
 Already many places globally, including Sweden and a significant portion of urban China, have turned almost entirely cashless.